atc tower at the airport with grey sky

 • Four hours for all other flights.

 If the delay or cancellation lasts overnight you are entitled to a hotel stay.
 If this is not provided you can claim back the costs from the airline.
-You are always entitled to care during a long flight delay or cancellation even if this was caused by an extraordinary circumstance.
+You are always entitled to be taken care of during a long flight delay or cancellation even if this was caused by an extraordinary circumstance.

 A cancelled flight because of a strike

 If your flight is cancelled due to an Air Traffic Control strike or any other third party strike causing problems to the flight schedule, you are not entitled to compensation.
 You are entitled to compensation if pilots or cabincrew are on strike causing the airline to cancel your flight.
-You are also entitled to a replacement flight or a refund of your ticket.
-If you are not offered a replacement flight and you book a new flight yourself, the difference in the price of the ticket must be refunded by the airline.

 EUclaim knows your rights in the event of a strike